 Here are a few examples of how Gettysburg’s need-based financial aid awards may be affected if a student receives an academic merit scholarship.

-Academic merit scholarships are renewable each year, provided students must maintain the following cumulative GPA requirements: 2.75 after their first year and 3.0 afterwards.
+Academic merit scholarships are renewable each year, provided students must maintain the required cumulative GPA requirements for their scholarship.

 Financial Aid Award will include: